bashirulazam/within-triplet-debias/README.md

 # Uncertain evidence from baseline model

-You can download our extracted evidence data for VCTree model [here](https://drive.google.com/drive/folders/1-gIr7jz2Jf65mc1gJEcRh3iA0z4xr6TD?usp=share_link).
+You can download our extracted evidence data for several baselines [here](https://rpi.box.com/s/r0uyi8eyyyj1334dubvfm905mcb92h7p).
 You can also use the following steps for extracting evidence data from the baseline data by yourself.

 ## For Visual Genome
 1. Go to "Gen_data_evidence/"